nicowilliams/nymity/README.md

 The hierarchy level referred to the contributing object's different places in a hierarchy.
 Thus an object named `foo` in a domain named `tokyo.acme.example` would have these possible levels:

-- `tokyo.acme.example`
+- `tokyo.acme.example` (the name of an object of class `domain`)
-- `acme.example`
+- `acme.example` (the name of an object of class `cell`)
-- the organization that owns `acme.example` and possibly other domains
+- the organization that owns `acme.example` and possibly other domains (the name of an object of class `organization`)
-- the global scope (think of IANA registries -- these are "global")
+- the global scope (think of IANA registries -- these are "global") (the name of the universal root was `.`, as one might expect)

-For some enterprises this level business is not that useful; for others it could be the greatest thing.
-Of course, one could set the namespace rules to use just one level if one wished by setting the strength of the rules for the other levels to `none` (see below).
+For some enterprises this four-hierarchy level functionality is not that necessary or useful; for others it could be the greatest thing, and for the one customer that fully deployed UName\*It it really was useful and essential.
+Of course, one could set the namespace rules to use just one level if one wished by setting the strength of the rules for the other levels to `none` (see below), so enterprises can make use of one, two, three, or all four levels w/ only changes to the namespace rules.

 Finally the collision strength had to be one of: